-Introduction of Fuchikashira from Wakeido
+Introduction of the Fuchikashira from Wakeido

-Title: Botan Shishi Zu Fuchikashira
+Title: Botan shishi zu Fuchikashira

 Signature: Hidenaga (kao)

-Certification: N.B.T.H.K.
+Certification: [N.B.T.H.K.]
 Hozon Tousougu

-Dimensions: Fuchi: Height 38mm, Width 22.5mm, Ko height 13.4mm
+Dimensions: Fuchi - Height 38mm, Width 22.5mm, Thickness 13.4mm

-Head: Height 33.8mm, Width 13mm
+Head - Height 33.8mm, Width 13mm

 Period: Middle Edo Period

-School: Omori School
+School: Oomori School

 Description